Medicare Pitfalls and Enrollment Problems

 - Understand what Medicare covers and how to get the most from whichever coverage plan you choose

-And now for some things you MUST know about Medicare, in no particular order
+And now for some things you MUST know about Medicare enrollment, in no particular order

 - There is no family coverage under Medicare — each person must apply individually.